 At the turn of the 20th century, the prevailing view of the earth was that it was slowly cooling and contracting, and — like the skin of a rotting fruit — its surface was wrinkling to produce mountains and valleys.
 Over time, Alfred Wegener came to disagree, and to conclude that earth's continents had at one time been joined in a single landmass, which he named Pangaea.
 He further claimed that as continents moved around and smashed into each other, they formed mountains.
 It was an audacious idea, and geologists bristled with hostility.

 Although Wegener introduced his theory of continental drift in writing in 1912, his work didn't attract much attention until 10 years later, after it had been translated from his native German into other languages.
 When the attention did come, it was overwhelmingly negative.
 Wegener had the big picture right, but had difficulty proving it, and he sometimes had to guess at details.
 Some of his guesses were just wrong, such as the earth's rotation pushing continents toward the equator.
 In fact, there is such a propensity toward the equator, but the earth's rotation alone is far too small to move continents.
+(Arthur Holmes, who pioneered the practice of radiometric dating, proposed a more viable mechanism involving convection currents in earth's mantle.)
 But well beyond the similar shapes in coastlines, he did cite impressive specifics, such as diamond-bearing kimberlites found in both Brazil and South Africa.

-Eventually ocean mapping led to the discovery of the Mid-Atlantic Ridge where the seafloor is spreading.
+Americans were especially slow to accept continental drift, but ocean mapping eventually led to the discovery of the Mid-Atlantic Ridge where the seafloor is spreading.
 What's more, geologists discovered on either side of this ridge signatures of the north and south magnetic poles reversing themselves.
 Continental drift, supported by the theory of plate tectonics, gradually gained acceptance starting in the mid 1960s.

 Unfortunately, Wegener didn't live long enough to see his theory accepted.
 In 1930, he embarked on an expedition to Greenland, planning to help establish a research station on the summit of Greenland's ice cap.
 Pack ice stranded his ship offshore, keeping Wegener away from land until the summer was half over.
 Once he finally did reach land, the combination of harsh conditions and overexertion caused his heart to fail.

 If Wegener was right, is uniformitarianism wrong?
-Uniformitarianism works, provided you extrapolate from a time span long enough to include 100-year floods, movement of continental plates and other processes too extreme to be considered "everyday."
+Uniformitarianism works, provided you extrapolate from a time span long enough to include 100-year (or better 1,000-year) floods, movement of continental plates and other processes too extreme to be considered "everyday."
 Uniformitarianism and catastrophism aren't that contradictory after all.